ramwtz/Assembler/README.md

 # Assembler
 ## Overview
-The final project for university C lab programming course.
+The final project for my university C lab programming course.

 Receives an assembly file through the command line interface, and outputs an object file and if needed ext and ent files.
 Made on ubuntu x64, run successfully on ubuntu x32 and windows x64 (makefile with minGW).